Coiot/big-daddy/about.md

 **I’m Drug and Alcohol Free Show** – includes talking to someone, resources, action plan and service-learning project

 **Feed Your Brain-Alimenta Tu Cerebro** – literacy campaign, college preparation, capturing one’s talents and resources

+**Fees:** 45 minutes to one hour performance $800 - $1,500 - Additional $450 performance, same day same or nearby location.
+Up to 3 shows a day.
+Fun Drum workshop- 45 minutes to one hour $550 (15-30 participants) $300,00 for additional workshop same location or nearby. up to 4 work shop a day.
+Travel/lodging negotiable

+**Availability:** Year-round